StevenBlack/vocab/million-dollar-words.md

 A sculpture or carved work in which projecting parts stand out slightly from their surrounding surface.
 When touring European cities for the first time, you may use this word about 400 times a day to describe carved doors, walls, pedestals, graves and a host of other ruins.
-If you're going to use the word, make sure you pronounce it correctly: BAH REE-LEAF.

 ### base rate fallacy